AVEVA/sample-omf-basic_api-python/README.md

 1. Install required modules: `pip install -r requirements.txt`
 1. Open the folder with your favorite IDE
 1. Rename the placeholder config file [config.placeholder.ini](config.placeholder.ini) to `config.ini`
-1. Update `config.ini` with tour credentials
+1. Update `config.ini` with your credentials
 1. Check and update the program to ensure you are sending to OCS or PI.
 1. Run `program.py` from commandline run `python program.py`